Christ in Leviticus

 Christ Connection - The Guilt Bearer

-Isaiah says of the Messiah: "he shall bear their iniquities" and "by his knowledge shall my righteous servant justify many; for he shall bear their iniquities" (Isa.
-53:11).
-The word there is *asham*.
-Jesus steps into the trespass offering role - not only atoning for unwitting sin, but bearing the whole weight of human guilt and making full restitution.
-Hebrews calls Him "the Lamb of God, which taketh away the sin of the world" (John 1:29), the final guilt-bearer who needs…
+Isaiah says of the Messiah: "by his knowledge shall my righteous servant justify many; for he shall bear their iniquities" (Isa.
+53:11), and earlier, "thou shalt make his soul an offering for sin" (Isa.
+53:10), where the Hebrew word is *asham*.
+Jesus steps into the trespass offering role, bearing the weight of human guilt and making full restitution, the guilt-bearer who needs no successor.

 Open the chapter → - Leviticus 8Curated